Azure/FTALive-Sessions/content/management/scom-mi/agents.md

 - Linux VMs in Azure and Arc-enabled Linux VMs are not currently supported.
 However, they can be managed via the Arc-enabled gateway servers.
 - Agent multi-homing isn't supported to multiple SCOM Managed Instances.
 However, it can have a multi-home configuration for on-premises System Center Operations Manager and a SCOM Managed Instance.
 - Agents that are directly connected to the SCOM MI need to be able to reach westus.workloadnexus.azure.com on port 443.
-- .NET 4.7.2 and TLS 1.2 IS required for agent install.
+- .NET 4.7.2 and TLS 1.2 is required for agent install.

 ## Managed Gateways